 The natural genius is the smart kid.
 They don’t have to try, everything comes naturally.
 That means if they do have to try for something, it’s terrifying and they don’t think they can do it.
 If you are dealing with this type of imposter syndrome, you might have been a straight A student.
 You might have been told that you can do everything and anything that you want.
 As a result, you might feel anxious if you face a small set back.
 This might lead you to avoid challenges because not being able to succeed at them could disrupt your world view.

 Experts build their self-worth around how much they know.
 As a result, they may feel exposed or inadequate if they let the truth that they don’t know something slip out.
-People experiencing this type of imposter syndrome may seek continuous education at the detriment of on the job learning, and may not even apply for opportunities if they don’t think they meet 100% of the criteria, which is almost an impossible standard for most positions.
+People experiencing this type of imposter syndrome may seek continuous education at the detriment of on-the-job learning, and may not even apply for opportunities if they don’t think they meet 100% of the criteria, which is almost an impossible standard for most positions.

 The Super Hero

 The Super Hero doesn’t feel like they are as good as their colleagues so they will go above and beyond to prevent that “truth” from slipping out.
-People experiencing this type of imposter syndrome may stay at work later then everyone else, and may always be searching for something to do to fill their time.
+People experiencing this type of imposter syndrome may stay at work later than everyone else, and may always be searching for something to do to fill their time.
 They may also sacrifice any time for hobbies or relaxing to focus on work tasks, which helps them keep up the narrative that they can do it all.

 The soloist needs to prove that they can do anything by themselves.
 This type of imposter syndrome feels that asking for help is a failure.
-This goes beyond independence and a preference for working alone into a deep seeded need to show the world that you are competent without anyone else’s help.
+This goes beyond independence and a preference for working alone into a deep-seeded need to show the world that you are competent without anyone else’s help.

 What Does Imposter Syndrome Feel Like?